loicrw/Teaching/README.md

 # Teaching
-A repo for the material that I've taught
+A repo for teaching materials